Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +--------+------------+--------------------------------------------------------------------------+

 .. note::
-   Maritime INS uses fields 1 through 17 from this sentence.
+   Aerial INS uses fields 1 through 17 from this sentence.
 The real-time algorithm relies on fields 2, 15, 16, and 17.